Tripolis on the Meander: Province

-The earliest mention of Tripolis is by Pliny (v.
+The earliest mention of Tripolis is by Pliny the Elder (v.
 30), who treats it as a Lydian town.
 Ptolemy (v.
 2. § 18) and Stephanus of Byzantium describe it as a Carian town.
 Hierocles (p.
 669) likewise calls it a Lydian town.

 William Mitchell Ramsay also places Tripolis within Lydia.

 The city minted coins in antiquity, some of which bore an image of Leto.
 Catalogues of coins of Tripolis generally refer to the city as belonging to Lydia.
 However, one book on coin collecting list Tripolis as part of Lydia on one page, but speaks of it as part of Caria on another.

 A website on which various contributors give news of Turkish archaeology treats Tripolis as part of Phrygia.